Endometrios: Ett nytt urintest kan minska diagnostiderna med år

 How endometriosis could be diagnosed with a simple urine test

-Currently, women may need multiple appointments with specialists, as well as ultraljud och MRI scans, to determine whether they have endometrios.
+Currently, women may need multiple appointments with specialists, as well as ultraljud och MR scans, to determine whether they have endometrios.
 To be definitely diagnosed they may also need a surgical procedure called a laparoscopy - when a surgeon cuts into the abdomen to look for endometriosis tissue.
 But, University of Hull researchers are developing a new urine sample test to give a rapid, non-invasive test to help detect the condition.

 Dr Barbara Guinn, biomedical sciences specialist at the University of Hull, identified proteins that are increased in the urine of women suffering from endometriosis.